 - Whether there is a history of domestic violence, criminal activity, or alcohol or substance abuse.

 In some cases a behavioral or mental health professional may be brought in to perform an assessment of your family including both parents and sometimes the children, which the court will later review to assist in making their decision.

-McMurdie Law Office and WHYmediate Mediation Services can help the parties in a custody case to navigate to an amicable resolution that provides a stable schedule for the children and helps to cultivate a healthy level of communication between the parties that can continue into the future.
-Contact McMurdie Law Office to find out how we can help your family work together to create parenting plan in your custody matter.
+McMurdie Law and Mediation can help the parties in a custody case to navigate to an amicable resolution that provides a stable schedule for the children and helps to cultivate healthy communication between co-parents that will continue into the future.
+Contact McMurdie Law & Mediation to find out how we can help your family work together to create parenting plan in your custody matter.

 Fashion W – August 2015